mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/clusters/attach-cluster/index.md

 EOF
 ```

-This will produce a file in your current working directory called `kommander-cluster-admin-config`, the contents of this file can then be uploaded to Kommander to import the cluster using the dedicated service account.
+This produces a file in your current working directory called `kommander-cluster-admin-config`.
+The contents of this file can uploaded to Kommander to import the cluster using the dedicated service account.

-Before importing this configuration verify that the configuration is functional by running the following:
+Before importing this configuration, verify the configuration is functional by running the following command:

 ```shell
 kubectl --kubeconfig $(pwd)/kommander-cluster-admin-config get all --all-namespaces